raedwulf/playernsd/README.md

  $ ./playernsd --help

-For example, to run an example wifi simulator using NS3 as a backend:
+For example, to run an example wifi simulator using NS3 as a backend, with verbose logging:

  $ ./playernsd -o "verbose=true" ../nssim/build/wifisim